a3bd2lra7man/m7_db/README.md

       }
     ```

-    *notifyListener() just tell the class to emits new values to all streams that the class hold*
+    *notifyListener() just tell the class to emits new values to all streams that the class hold *
+    *to the M7Dao class to close all the streams it's hold use dispose()*